SuzyAdel/Punch_It/README.md

 | Instant fail on start | Disabled "lose material" logic from starting state |

-## 🔮 Design Thoughts

-❌ Curriculum learning with resume never worked properly in this setup; had to restart training from scratch for each phase.

-🎨 Visual feedback via material swap on ground plane for win/loss outcome

-🧪 Heuristic controls for manual testing (WASD + Space
-> ❓ *Do we need punch penalties if inverse rewards already exist?*

-- **Yes**.
-Inverse rewards guide *what to do* (get closer, face target).
-- Penalties clarify *what NOT to do* (punch too soon, spam attacks, stay idle).
-- Balance keeps exploration healthy without punishing curiosity too harshly.

----

 ## 🧪 Future Extensions (Ideas)
 -ADD Learning Strategy (Planned Curriculum):
 | Phase | Description                          |